Edith Jordan Gardner: Personal life

 Edith Jordan Gardner moved to Stanford, California, when her father was appointed president of Stanford University in 1891 and stayed with her parents until she had graduated from Stanford in 1897 and later moved to Los Angeles for a teaching position.

 In 1909, she was engaged to Edward Berwick Jr. of Carmel.
 They met when both were students at Stanford.
 Both were well known in Los Angeles society.
 The engagement came as a surprise to their friends.
 Three weeks after the engagement was announced, Berwick was discovered dead of apparent natural causes in his parents' home in Pacific Grove, California, at the age of 34.
 Due to a winter storm that made roads impassable near Santa Barbara, both Edith Jordan and her father became stuck in transit and missed Berwick's funeral.

 She had a summer house at Carmel-by-the-sea.

-In 1915, she married Nathaniel Lyon Gardner (1864–1937), professor of botany at the University of California in Berkeley, California, and curator of the university herbarium.
+In 1915, she married Nathaniel Lyon Gardner (1864–1937), professor of botany at the University of California, Berkeley, and curator of the university herbarium.
 As botanist, he identified the Pacific marine algae.
 They met when Gardner was head of the department of biology at the Los Angeles Polytechnic High School while Jordan was head of the history department.
 They lived at 2901 Hillegass Avenue, Berkeley.

 She died on June 16, 1965, in a convalescent home in Redwood City, California.